Afcon 2019: I thought it wasn’t a goal - Bafana Bafana hero Lorch | Goal.com

 The performance surprised many after Bafana’s woeful Group Stage campaign, where they snuck into the Round of 16, and the winning goal even had the reigning Premier Soccer League (PSL) Footballer of the Season bamboozled.

-“They [the fans] were disappointed after scoring the goal,” Lorch told reporters after the game.
+“They were disappointed after scoring the goal,” Lorch told reporters after the game.

 “After scoring the goal, no one was shouting, I thought it wasn’t a goal and when I looked the referee was pointing at the centre."